1. How large is the sample?

 These numbers by themselves are not used to measure the response to the request to participate in the ACS.
 See Survey Response Rates - Definitions for more information.

-7. How does the ACS calculate these four measures of sample size?
+7. How does the ACS calculate these five measures of sample size?

 |Housing Units Initial Addresses Selected (state x, year y) =||the sum of the twelve monthly housing unit address samples selected from the Master Address File for state x in year y.|